 By getting vaccinated, you can protect yourself from influenza and may also avoid spreading influenza to others.

 Every autumn, we offer flu shots to senior citizens and various organizations throughout Rockland County.

 We offered a free flu clinic on Tuesday, October 16, 2018 in the Cafeteria Conference Room on the Hospital's ground floor.
 Walk-in registration only and Rockland County residents ages 18 and up received a free influenza vaccination.

-Montefiore Nyack Hospital's Pharmacy will provide flu immunizations to first responders (e.g. EMS, firefighters, and police officers) who serve in Rockland County on Tuesday, October 23, 2018 and Tuesday, October 30, 2018.
-Flu shots will be given by certified pharmacist immunizers free of charge from 7:30 a.m. to 7:30 p.m.
+Montefiore Nyack Hospital's Pharmacy provided flu immunizations to first responders (e.g. EMS, firefighters, and police officers) who serve in Rockland County on Tuesday, October 23, 2018 and Tuesday, October 30, 2018.
+Flu shots were given by certified pharmacist immunizers free of charge from 7:30 a.m. to 7:30 p.m.
 The Pharmacy is located on the Hospital's ground floor.
 No appointment necessary.
 Walk-in registration only.